martialboniou/dotfiles/README.md

 # What?

-Some useful dotfiles for developers using applications such as zsh, tmux, vim, emacs... on POSIX systems.
+Some useful dotfiles for developers using applications such as Zsh, Tmux, (Neo)Vim... on POSIX systems.
 Used mainly on macOS and linux.

 # For whom?

 Me and my roomies.
 But anyone can find something cool here.
+Notice I use a simplified **Dvorak layout** on my keyboard: expect some HTNS keybindings and others optimized for this layout.
+(The HJKL keybindings stay unchanged in (Neo)Vim and their plugins.)

 # How?